eisopux/checker-framework-vscode/README.md

 ## Developer's Guide

 To set up and build from the command line, perform the following steps:
+1. Go to Node.Js (https://nodejs.org/en/) and install the newest Node.js program specific to your operating system (OS).
+2. Go to Git (https://git-scm.com/downloads) and install Git program specific to your OS.
-1. Install dependencies using `yarn install`.
+3. Install dependencies using `yarn install`.
+4. Open command promt (run as admisterator) and `corepack enable`.
+5. Open command promt (run as user) initiate `git` and make a new directory `mkdir`.
+6. Change directory to the new directory `cd`.
+7. In the new directory `git clone` web url specific to your branch.
-2. Run `yarn global add vsce`.
+8. Run `yarn global add vsce`.
-3. In the root of the project, run `vsce package` to generate a `.vsix` file
+9. In the root of the project, run `vsce package` to generate a `.vsix` file
-4. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.
+10. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.

 Under `View -> Extensions` in VS Code check that the 'checker-framework-language-server' is installed.